 The consumer champ is not opposed to you having a small portion of your investment money in alternative investments.
 Figure something on the order of 5% of your overall portfolio.
 To put any more money than that at risk isn’t wise.

-To take everything you’ve got and dump it into, say, Bitcoin right now on the hopes that it goes back up to $20,000 a coin like it did two years ago?
+So, to take everything you’ve got and dump it into, say, Bitcoin right now on the hopes that it goes back up to $20,000 a coin like it did a few years ago?
 That’s called being a speculator — and it’s something Clark never encourages.

 As an adjunct rule, any money you put at risk in an alternative investment has to pass the “sleep test.”